Highx864/Highx864/README.md

 - 🎮 I specialize in solving complex problems and developing creative programs using **C++, Python, and C#**.

 ### 🚀 My Projects
 - 🛡️ **Cheat Detection System**: A system designed to detect and prevent cheating in games by developing efficient algorithms.
-- 🤖 **YOLOv8 Hero Detector**: A custom-trained AI model to accurately identify game heroes using Computer Vision techniques.

 ### 🏆 Why I'm a Great Fit for Computer Science
 - Proficient in programming languages such as **C++, Python, and C#**